 Be prepared for God conversations.
 There is a lot of spiritual and religious content on certain forum sites.
 I’m not a religious person but I totally respect that many people are.
 However, on some forums, there is a very heavy religious and spiritual message presence and this may not be everyone’s cup of tea.

 Be prepared for strange behaviours.
 One of the most hideous aspects of forums is the appearance of ‘on-line bullying’ or arguments which happen now and then.
 However, definition is important here.
 Cliques of core users can appear overpowering particularly when someone disagrees with one of the ‘clique’.
 If you want a very wide-ranging set of opinions on some basic NET information – join a forum!
 Be prepared to see disagreements and many ‘one to ones’ or ‘one to manys’.
 Fortunately, it’s uncommon and a well-administered site will deal with it quickly.
 I recently left one UK online web forum after very politely suggesting a different opinion to the ‘reigning clique’ which resulted in a coordinated and personal tirade against me (i.e. online bullying).
 The posts were removed (indicating the administrators agreed with my complaint).
 Amazingly some of the ‘reigning clique’ followed me to another forum and continued their personal attacks (again posts were removed when I complained).
 Administrators need to stamp on this sort of behaviour when it happens and not 36 hours after the event.
-My advice is not to join an unmoderated forum.
-In another but different example of bullying, I was blocked from one site without notice or reason and to this day I have never found out why, despite trying very hard (although I suspect ‘politics’).
+My advice is not to join an unmoderated forum and if you sense these issues are not resolved quickly, you should consider leaving that forum to prevent unnecessary stress downstream.
+In another but different example of bullying, I was blocked from one site without notice or reason and to this day I have never found out why, despite trying very hard (…..although I suspect ‘politics’).

 Be prepared for masses of black and white striped animals.
 I don’t do zebras, I’d rather talk about people.
 I therefore find myself objecting to being described as a ‘Zebra’ and part of a ‘herd’.
-Side by side, a post (say) about how to improve quality of life or someone asking for help is likely to get less views/likes/comments than a picture of a Zebra …… that can’t be right.
+Furthermore the community sometimes appears so infatuated by this aged, out of date, and miselading analogy, that it denies the correct level of support to those who are asking for help.
+For example, side by side, a post (say) about how to improve quality of life or someone asking for help is likely to get less views/likes/comments than a picture of a Zebra …… that can’t be right.
 I tend to ignore these posts on any social media.
 If anyone wants to fixate on zebras, that’s fine ….. just don’t expect me to join in!

-The strange thing is that in contextual terms, the zebra represents the disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease”.
+The strange thing is that in contextual terms, the zebra represents the disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease” or when they say “Dear Zebras” they are saying “Dear Diseases” or my pet hate “Dear Fellow Diseases”.
 The problem is that the NET community has become “too cute” with the term and it now lacks any ‘kerb appeal’ to the outside world.
+It’s really holding back NET Cancer external awareness.

 Don’t let forums be your life.
 I’ve recently cut down my membership of groups, not only because they were not a good fit for me but because forums were taking over my life!
 I found a lot of the content was making me depressed, mostly due to all the issues outlined above.
-So, I’ve left most groups.
+So, I’ve left most groups, remaining in those which fit my requirements.
 I occasionally visit to take a look for anything of interest.
 You can search really easy in a Facebook forum to read about a particular subject.

 Are forums ‘frighteningly good’?
 There can be a lot of positive outputs from forums and to be truthful, I have learned a lot and made some online friends too.
 One of the most amazing things I found was the presence of NET Cancer specialists on certain sites.
 I found it astonishing they even had the time – but they are there, contributing to posts, trying their hardest to answer questions aimed directly at them – 24/7.
 I’m sure the forums are very useful for some people who are able to prioritise and filter to take what they want from the sites.
 Some people also use them as a lifeline due to a lack of support in their local area.
 In that respect, they are frighteningly good.